scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 ### Recommendations

 * You should select Flexible or Single server deployment for Azure Database for PostgreSQL.
 You can refer to [Azure documentation](https://docs.microsoft.com/en-us/azure/postgresql/overview-postgres-choose-server-options) to check and compare which option suits you best.
-* You should select a deployment that suits your IOPS requirements.
+* You should select a deployment that meets your IOPS requirements.
     * For Single server deployments, IOPS is defined on the amount of storage provisioned(3 IOPS/GB).
     * For Flexible server deployments, it is possible to scale IOPS and the maximum IOPS capacity will be defined by the amount of storage and the database instance chosen.